Gopuff: History

 Gopuff is headquartered in Philadelphia, Pennsylvania.
 The company was founded in 2013 by former Drexel University students Yakir Gola and Rafael Ilishayev, who bonded over their shared Jewish ancestries.
 Gopuff was originally an on-demand hookah supply delivery service, "an app service to deliver college students beer, condoms, junk food and other guilty pleasures", but expanded to delivering food and goods typically sold in convenience stores.
 The company began offering delivery services in Philadelphia before expanding into other cities, including New York, Chicago, Miami, and others.

 In 2016, Gopuff raised $8.25 million in A round funding.
 In 2019, the company reportedly raised $750 million in funding from SoftBank, with a commitment for up to $250 million more.
 Also in 2019, Gopuff opened a new headquarters in the former Finnigan's Wake Pub ("once ranked among the top 25 douchiest bars in Philadelphia"), building in Northern Liberties.

 In October 2020, the company announced that it had raised $380 million in a funding round led by Accel and D1 Capital Partners, bringing the company's total value to $3.9 billion.
 In November, Gopuff agreed to purchase BevMo! for $350 million.
 The alcoholic beverage chain has 161 stores in California, Washington and Arizona.

 In March 2021, Gopuff announced that it had raised $1.15 billion in funding from investors including D1 Capital Partners, Fidelity Management and Research Company, and Luxor Capital.
 That month, it was listed on CNBC's Disruptor 50 list.

 In April 2021, Gopuff added the first independent board member, Betsy Atkins, to its board.

 In May 2021, Gopuff acquired Fancy, a UK-based food delivery service.
 Also in May, Gopuff and Uber Eats announced a partnership to sell products from Gopuff through the Uber Eats app.

 In June 2021, Gopuff acquired Liquor Barn (liquorbarn.com), a Louisville, Kentucky-based alcoholic beverage retail chain, and announced the acquisition of RideOS for $115 million.

-In February 2022, Gopuff signed a multi-year partnership deal with McLaren.
+In February 2022, Gopuff signed a multi-year partnership deal with Formula 1 team McLaren.